forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 The speaker will use the information known from how many apples they can see (access) and how many of those apples are red (observed).
-An utterance will be generated from the utterancePrior(), the utility of this utterance will be calculated (get_Eus), then the resulting utility will be factored by the optimality of the speaker (alpha).
+An utterance will be generated from the utterancePrior(), the utility of this utterance will be calculated (get_EUs), then the resulting utility will be factored by the optimality of the speaker (alpha).
 Infer() will run over this process to return the utterance that generates the highest utility, which is ultimately the utterance that the speaker will use.